Grrrben/crab/exampleSite/content/features/two-column-layout.md

 You could use this space to provide the reader with a quick summary of what the current page is all about.

-On mobile devices, the summary is rendered directly above the actual page content.
+On mobile devices, the aside is rendered directly above the actual page content.

 ## Alpha